 - Hierarchy & string values: All non-numeric data in Dundas BI becomes a hierarchy when selected in a metric set.
-Data cubes may also have string (text) parameters that you can connect to.
+Data cubes and formulas may also have string (text) parameters that you can connect to.

 - Date values: Date/time, calendar, and the play axis filter are available for dates and time hierarchies.